ch-patrick-scheidegger/c-plus-plus-ost/week01/README.md

 Try to extend the `CMakeLists.txt` file on your own first.
 You need to create a new executable that depends on the `HelloLib`.

+### Exercise Repository

+If you have successfully complete the tasks above, you can swtich to the lecture repository.
+You can open the whole repository in VSCode.
+We have planned to supply all lecture examples, exercise template and solutions in this repository.
+As this contains quite a lot of C++ projects in total we have structured the CMake files a little more than above.
+But in principle we use the same basic configuration instructions you have seen today.

+If you open the workspace in VSCode you should get some recommendations of extensions to install.
+CMake Tools, Clangd, C++ Extensions and the CUTE Testing extensions are recommended.
+These will enable features like auto complete, simplified access to CMake builds and also running an executable.
+Almost everything is directly accessible through the status bar.
+The CUTE extension has been developed by OST students.
+We are currently extending it to be able to cope with the more complex structure of our repository.
+As soon as we achieve this, we will be able to run and navigate tests much easier.
+Until then we beg for some patience, as you will need to look at the console output to see the test results.

 ### Summary